RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="COM Port settings"
 />

-- Open the RAK Serial Port Tool.
-Select the COM Port number (the one you noted in the previous step) and set the **Baud Rate to 115200**.
+4. Open the RAK Serial Port Tool.
+Select the COM Port number (the one you noted in the previous step) and set the baud rate to **115200**.
 Click “**OPEN**” and you should be connected to the board and be able to send commands.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/interfacing/configuring-the-rak-serial-port-tool.png"